 The condition referred to as ‘watering eye’ or ‘watery eye’, or the excessive production of tears to the point where they can overflow down the cheek is known as “epiphora”.
 It can have many different causes, and the treatment will depend on the cause e.g. if the lower eyelid is sitting away from the eye (an ectropion) the eyelid will need to be repositioned.
 If the puncta (the little holes in the inner aspect of the eyelids which represent the start of the tear drainage system) are very narrow, these will need to be opened (by means of a punctoplasty).
 If the tear duct is blocked (a nasolacrimal duct obstruction) an operation will be required to bypass the blockage.
+In clinic a test referred to as a ‘sac washout’ is performed to see if there is any tear drainage system blockages.
+This is quick to perform and only requires an anaesthetic drop to numb the surface of the eye for a few minutes.
+Click here to see how this is done.
+This is often combined with an examination of the interior of the nose using an endoscope (a small straight telescope).
+This is referred to as nasal endoscopy.

 Occasionally a dry eye can lead to excessive tears when glands in the eyelids do not function properly.
 This causes the tear film to evaporate quickly, leaving the sensitive cornea exposed.
 The tear glands then produce an excessive volume of tears.
 This often leads to confusion with patients finding it difficult to understand why they have been prescribed artificial tears to improve their watering eye symptoms!